mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > “Shen Hsiu is our senior instructor and teaching transmitter...”

 Shen Hsiu was the head monk at that time.
 That person was pretty smart and sharp, that’s why the other monks trusted him and considered him as the successor.
+So,

 > “...
 Certainly he should be the one to obtain it.
 It would be not only improper for us to compose a verse, but a waste of effort as well.”
 >
 > Hearing this, everyone put his mind to rest, and said, “Henceforth, we will rely on Master Shen Hsiu.
 Why vex ourselves writing verses?”

-*[He laughs.]* So the other monks, they don’t want to make a verse and submit it to the teacher, because here is the great head monk, regarded as the next successor – so even [if] the monks try to make a verse, it [would be] useless.
+*[He chuckles.]* So the other monks didn’t want to make a verse and submit it to the teacher, because here is the great head monk, regarded as the next successor – so even [if] the monks tried to make a verse, it [would be] useless.

 So next,